dasher-project/dasher-web/documents/Terminology.md

 -   The zooming area has a designated **Origin** point.
 The origin can be represented by the Cartesian co-ordinates (0, 0) for example.

     The origin isn't necessarily at the visual centre of the zooming area.
+The zooming area limits can be expressed as the distances from the origin to each of its four edges.

 -   The **User** controls the movement of zoom boxes in the zooming area.
 The user can also specify preference **Settings**, for example in a control